The Best Hikes in Madeira: 12 must do Trails for Every Adventurer

 Renowned for its breathtaking landscapes and diverse trails, the stunning island of Madeira is a hiker's paradise.

 From its jagged volcanic peaks to its lush green mountains and dramatic coastal cliffs, the island offers an array of hiking experiences that cater to all levels of adventurers.
-Whether you're seeking a leisurely stroll through forests or an exhilarating trek to towering peaks, Madeira's natural beauty and rich biodiversity will leave you captivated.
+Whether you're seeking a leisurely stroll through forests or an exhilarating hike to towering peaks, Madeira's natural beauty and rich biodiversity will leave you captivated.

-I have listed the hikes in order of increasing difficulty alongside providing where to park, a GPX file, and a route map which will help guide you through each of the routes.
+I have listed the hikes in order of increasing difficulty alongside providing where to park, and a route map which will help guide you through each of the routes.
+I have also listed some useful tips on hiking in Madeira alongside advice on what to wear and carry hiking.

 At a Glance